… but despite shipping 15 points, ‘the pink Mercedes’ will keep using the cheaty bits. Huh?

 You are here

-You’ll know by now that the Nismo-tuned GT-R has 591bhp and – given the right German and with some Track Pack additions – can lap the Nürburgring in 7:08.679.
+What’s this?
+You’ll know by now that the Nissan GT-R Nismo has 591bhp and – given the right German and with some Track Pack additions – can lap the Nürburgring in 7:08.679.
 You’ll also know that the 3.8-litre V6’s power has been boosted from 542 to 591 horsepower, torque’s increased from 465 to 481 lb ft and terminal velocity’s bumped from 196mph to… well, nobody actually knows.
 So come on, what’s it like?
 Oh-God-make-it-stop fast.
 Expand immediately.